Trixarian/NetherSX2-patch/README.md

 They aim to do the following:
 * Remove the unnecessary ad services bloat left in the apk
 * Fix the RetroAchievements Notifications
-* Update the GameDB (which auto-magically applies game fixes), Controller Support, and the Widescreen and No-Interlace Patches
+* Update the GameDB, Controller Support, and the Widescreen and No-Interlace Patches
 * Resign the APK using the original keystore used by AetherSX2 to remove the Play Protect Warning

 The Update Script can also be used to reupdate the GameDB, Controller Support, and Widescreen and No-Interlace Patches at a later date